urfnet/URF.Core/readme.md

 }
 ```
 #### Performance
-URF.Core has been completly re-written, and everything is now completely `task`, `async`, `await` right out of the box.
-This way, team's will automatically get the best thread management and utilize and max out on asyncronous perf improvements.
+URF.Core has been completely re-written, and everything is now completely `task`, `async`, `await` right out of the box.
+This way, teams will automatically get the best thread management out on asynchronous perf improvements.

 #### URF Powered & Sponsered by:
 <table border="0" style="border:0px;none">